Skip to main content

 image8.png

-In this section, we will use the real Customer Churn dataset of an Iranian telecom company.
-The dataset contains information on the customers' activity, such as call failures and subscription length, and a churn label.
+In this section, we will use an Iranian telecom company's customer churn dataset.
+The dataset contains information on customers' activity, such as call failures and subscription length, and a churn label.

 Churn means the percentage of customers that stop using a particular service during a given time frame.

-Note: Code source and dataset from both examples are available in this DataLab workbook; if you want to tweak and run the code, just make a copy and you're good to go!
+Note: The code source and dataset from both examples are available in this DataLab workbook; if you want to tweak and run the code, just make a copy, and you're good to go!

 We will load the dataset using pandas and display the first three rows.